mehrdadbakhtiari/adVNTR/README.md

 Demo 2: input in [fasta] format
 ===========
-* Use the following command To genotype the RU count using fasta file:
+* Use the following command to genotype the RU count using fasta file:
 ```sh
 python main.py --fasta unaligned_illumina_reads.fasta --working_directory ./log_dir/
 ```